celo-org/docs/docs/celo-holder-guide/eth-recovery.md

 2. Copy the address of your new account
 3. In the first Celo Wallet window, click the Send button in the top-left.
 4. Send your funds to your new account.
-5. If you intend to keep this new account permanently, be sure to save its password and account key in a safe place!
+5. If you intend to keep this new account permanently, be sure to save its password and recovery phrase in a safe place!

 ## Recovering with the Celo CLI